 - Incorporate videos to drive engagement.

-- Make quotes boards because they are super simple, shareable, and easy to create with tools like Canva.
+- Make quotes boards because they are super simple, shareable and easy to create with tools such as Canva.

 - Share different information and images about your business, such as team members, events, and even customer testimonials.